rdking/ClassicJS/README.md

 # ClassicJS
 This is a library designed to provide fully privileged member support to ES6 classes.
-ClassicJS is little more than a wrapper function.
-However, unlike the great many other wrapper functions out there, this one doesn't focus on wrapping the target class.
-You can choose to wrap a new target class, an existing base class, or even no class at all.
-All you really need is a prototype object.
-ClassicJS will generate a class for you from that.
+This means you get the full treatment of the access specifiers you may have become accustomed to when using lanugages like C#, Java, & C++.
+You get all of this without losing support for any of the existing language features.

 ## Features
 * Private & Protected members on instances, even when Proxy-wrapped.